 Sources of Wrongful Death

-Filing a Wrongful Death Claim in Arkansas
+Filing a Wrongful Death Claim in Little Rock

 In certain instances, however, the statute of limitations may be extended or delayed.
 This happens most often when a child is left without a parent.
 That child will have up to three years after they turn 21 to file a claim.
 An experienced lawyer will understand how the laws apply to each client’s unique situation.

 Estate claims seek compensation for the losses the deceased suffered as a result of dying.
 Common damages sought for estate claims include funeral and burial costs, medical expenses, pain and suffering endured before death, and the loss of value of the remaining life in regard to wages.